PT Children’s Therapist – SLC

--If in recovery, must have at least 2 years of sobriety.
+- If in recovery, must have at least two years of sobriety.

--Must have personal reliable transportation and valid driver’s license.
+- Must have own personal reliable transportation and valid driver’s license.

 Salary Range: $20-26/hour, DOE, with 401(k) dollar for dollar match up to 5% after one year with vesting schedule, employee recognition and other incentives are available, additional weekly stipend for on-call work.
 (HOH pays same reliable hourly rate for all work with no pay reductions for documentation, no-shows, training or meetings.)